oskarssylwan/developer-assessment/README.md

 This works at the moment.
 But when a source is added that do not follow the same structure, developers need to have the ability to add custom transformers for a specific source.

+- packages/api/src/news will be renamed packages/api/src/aggregator.
+Fetch, filter and sorting logic will be moved there from the /news route handler.

-- To be able to handle large loads of traffic to the API a cacheing layer in the form of a key value store will be added.
+- To be able to handle large loads of traffic to the API, a caching layer in the form of a key value store will be added.
 The caching layer will only cache the response for a short time, for example a minute.

 ## Known Issues